zdunseth/open-phytoliths-website/content/en/contact/contact.md

   columns: '1'
 ---

-If you have any comments, feedback or just want to connect with us, please fill in the form above.
+If you have any comments, feedback or just want to connect with us, please fill in the form below.